Wrist pain is any discomfort in the wrist. It’s often caused by carpal tunnel syndrome. Other common causes include wrist injury, arthritis, and gout.

 - taking anti-inflammatory or pain-reliving medications, such as ibuprofen or naproxen

-- surgery to repair the median nerve, in severe cases
+- having surgery to repair the median nerve, in severe cases

 Treatment for gout may consist of: